K

 In summary, card values in blackjack are straightforward: number cards have values equal to their face, face cards are always worth 10 points, and Aces can be worth 1 or 11 points, depending on what is more advantageous for the hand.
 This knowledge serves as the foundation for making informed choices during a blackjack game, whether it's deciding when to hit, stand, double down, or split pairs.

-- Aces: Aces are unique in blackjack because they can be worth either 1 point or 11 points, depending on which value benefits the hand more.
-This flexibility adds a layer of complexity and strategy to the game.
+The uniqueness of aces in blackjack is highlighted in your explanation.
+Aces can be counted as either 1 point or 11 points, depending on which value benefits the hand more.
+This flexibility gives players an advantage and allows them to adapt their strategy based on the situation at hand.